PMX (technology)

 PMX refers to the technology developed by Pelmorex to generate local weather information on The Weather Network.
 PMX consists of computers, typically installed at a cable headend, that takes data fed to it (the video feed of The Weather Network, forecast information, and triggers to run said forecasts) and packages it for broadcast.
 Unlike the Weather Star systems, it does not generate full graphical or video segments, rather the information is super-imposed over the main video feed.
 There are 4 different PMX units: PMX-1500, PMX-3200, PMX-NG and PMX-XD.

 History

 PMX was developed by Pelmorex in 1995 as a standard localization system that would replace the units and the text based that were still used in smaller communities.
-The PMX technology quickly rolled out starting 1996, with all communities receiving the new units by the end of 1997.
-Note: PMX generates local weather information to over 1200 communities across Alberta.
+The PMX technology quickly rolled out starting in 1996, with all communities receiving the new units by 1998.
+PMX generates local weather information to over 1200 communities across Canada.